nicnosis/iu-courses/j360/docs/web-syllabus.md

 **SECTIONS**
 16278 - Meets MW 8:30am - 10:30am
 17016 - Meets MW 10:45am - 12:45pm
-**INSTRUCTOR** - Nicolas Aguirre - naguirre@indiana.edu
+**INSTRUCTOR** - Nic Aguirre - naguirre@indiana.edu
 **OFFICE HOURS** - FF M130S (Stack 4), Friday 10:00-11:00a

 ## Description
 Web design has a profound impact on our everyday experiences of work, recreation, and communication.
 This course focuses on developing practical, marketable skills for front-end web development.
 Fundamentally, this course focuses on **experience** and **design** as they relate to web development; technical details and coding are secondary.
-The internet is constantly evolving - sometimes in a way that is seemingly unpredictable and erratic.
+The Internet is constantly evolving - sometimes in a way that is seemingly unpredictable and erratic.
 Upon completion of this course, students will have a strong foundation of the technical and design skills necessary to produce pleasant web experiences, and the skills to adapt to a constantly-changing medium.

 ### Prerequisites